For a Better Life

 Liposuction Shown to Improve Knee Function

+The disproportionate fat accumulation in Lipedema causes mechanical imbalances that result in significant orthopedic problems.
+Knee joint degeneration is the most common arthritic condition of lipedema patients and is often disabling.
 In our experience over the last five years, we’ve documented knee mechanics, including the range of motion, flection, gate, q-angle, and knee joint angulation (varus or valgus) in the joint.
 We found that lipedema reduction surgeries have improved knee flection by 8 degrees.
 That can make the difference between somebody being able to climb stairs, get in and out of a tub, or get in and out of chairs.
 Needless to say, this can be a huge difference!
 We’ve also seen about 8 degrees in valgus knee rotation, which evens out the pressure on the knee joint.
 As a result, this allows knee joints to last longer, avoiding arthritis that can result from rotation.
 Overall, 84% of patients who undergo lipedema reduction surgery over the 4-5 years had improvement in their gate and mobility leading to more accessible and enjoyable lives.

 I am grateful for Dr. Josef Stutz’s previous work on this subject.
 He has previously published a paper on the abnormal accumulation of fat in the inner thighs leading to a valgus deformity of the knee [knock knee], which puts increased pressure on the lateral knee compartment and leads to accelerating knee joint degeneration.